 This website provides information on the DICER1 pleiotropic syndrome.
 We have created an anonymized database containing information on sample availability for DICER1 related projects.
 Samples in the database could be made available to other researchers showing they have valid academic credentials from a research institute.

-This research project is conducted with support from C17 and funded by Childhood Cancer Canada Foundation.
+This research project is conducted with support from the C17 and the HC Criança Ribeirão Preto - University of São Paulo, and funded by the Childhood Cancer Canada Foundation.